-- FHA 223(f) loans can be underwritten for large properties and projects, with the minimum loan amount being $2 million.
+- Size: Can be underwritten for large properties and projects, with the minimum loan amount being $2 million.

-- FHA 223(f) loans have more favorable terms for properties that offer affordable housing.
+- Affordable Housing: More favorable terms for properties that offer affordable housing.

 Disadvantages of FHA 223(F) Loans

-- FHA 223(f) loans are only available for qualifying properties, which must be existing properties with at least 5 units.
+- Existing Properties: Only available for qualifying properties, which must be existing properties with at least 5 units.

-- FHA 223(f) loans have a prepayment penalty for the first 10 years of their term.
+- Prepayment Penalty: For the first 10 years of their term.

-- FHA 223(f) loans take longer to underwrite because the FHA must approve them.
+- Longer Applicaiton Process: Typically takes longer to underwrite because the FHA must approve them.
 The Traditional Application Process (TAP) usually takes 4 months, although Multifamily Accelerated Processing (MAP) can speed that time frame-up.

 What Are HUD/FHA 223(f) Multifamily Loans?

 HUD/FHA 223(f) multifamily loans offer government-backed financing for qualifying multifamily properties.
 The FHA-insured loans have long terms and fixed interest rates, making them an attractive option for primary financing.
 Both non-profit organizations and for-profit businesses may use the loans to acquire or renovate a qualifying multifamily property.

 What Commercial Properties are FHA 223(f) Loans Well-Suited For?